-(11) Unless the Court otherwise directs, the order to attend court in paragraph (10) may be served on the Superintendent of the prison by ordinary service and must be served at least 14 days before the hearing.
+(11) Unless the Court otherwise directs, the order to attend court in paragraph (10) may be served on the Superintendent of the prison by

-- (12) Unless the Court otherwise directs, a witness, who is not a party, who has not given evidence must remain outside the Courtroom until the witness is called into Court. - (13) A person must take an oath or make an affirmation according to the practice of the Court before the person gives evidence in Court. - (14) A witness who has given evidence may remain in or leave the Courtroom.
+(12) Unless the Court otherwise directs, a witness, who is not a party, who has not given evidence must remain outside the Courtroom until the witness is called into Court.

+(13) A person must take an oath or make an affirmation according to the practice of the Court before the person gives evidence in Court.

+(14) A witness who has given evidence may remain in or leave the Courtroom.